aws/aws-emr-containers-best-practices/content/node-placement/docs/fargate-node-placement.md

 ```

 **Observed Behavior:**
-When the job starts, the driver pod is scheduled on an EC2 instance.
-EKS picks an instance from the first Node Group that has matching resources available to the driver pod.
+When the job starts, the driver pod schedules on an EC2 instance.
+EKS picks an instance from the first Node Group that has the matching resources available to the driver pod.

 ### 3- Define a NodeSelector in Pod Templates
 Beginning with Amazon EMR versions 5.33.0 or 6.3.0, Amazon EMR on EKS supports Spark’s pod template feature.
 Pod templates are specifications that determine how to run each pod.
 You can use pod template files to define the driver or executor pod’s configurations that Spark configurations do not support.
 For example spark configurations do not support defining indivisual node selectors for the driver pod and the executor pods.
-Since we desire to have the driver pod  schedule on specific node group, we would need to define a node selector **only** for the driver pod and let the Fargate Profile schedule the executor pods.
+Define a node selector **only** for the driver pod when you want to choose on which pool of EC2 instance it should schedule.
+Let the Fargate Profile schedule the executor pods.

 **Driver Pod Template**